thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

       title: Undertaking a Centre Tour
     - content: >-
-        After you have completed a centre tour please complete a Waitlist Form for eah child you are seeking to attend the service.
+        After you have completed a centre tour please complete a Waitlist Form for each child you are seeking to attend the service.

+        On completion of the tour, the service will email you the waitlist form for you to complete.
+The waitlist email will also provide other informations such as the fees, our service offering, information about our Approved Kindergarten Program, etc.

-        If there are no vacancies at the centre, please complete the waitlisting form.
+        If there are no vacancies, we ask for you to please complete the waitlisting form.
 We regularly review the waitlist and we will contact you if a place becomes available.
-Add in your child details and answer the waitlist questions.
-Press Submit.
       title: Add Your Child To The Waitlist
     - content: >-
         Enter QK Enrol in the My Family Lounge.
 Under Booking Requests, click